stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 These items will be placed in the Amazon Echo app for review.
 You can even ask Echo to tell you what items are on your lists.

-You might not recognize this feature immediately; however, the Echo can serve as a Bluetooth speaker.
+The Echo is also a Bluetooth speaker.
 You can pair your iOS device (“Alexa, pair Bluetooth.”) and stream audio to the Echo.
 You can then listen to other services not available on the Echo such as Pandora, Spotify or Overcast.
 You won’t be able to use Echo voice control but the Echo does make a pretty decent sounding Bluetooth speaker.
-Consider this feature a value add.

 # Remote?
 We don’t need no stinkin’ remote.
 Seriously, I’m not sure why a remote is included in the package.
-I have mine in its magnetic cradle attached to my iMac.
+Our is in its magnetic cradle attached to my iMac.
 I’ve yet to use it and personally think using it would take away the magic.
-There may be instances where the remote and its built-in microphone are useful, but I’ve yet to find it.
+There may be instances where the remote and its built-in microphone are useful, but I’ve yet to find one.
 Drop me a comment below if you are Echo user who has found a use for the remote.

 # Echo gets smarter
 Since my purchase, I’ve received a one email to inform me of new voice commands.
 Below is an excerpt from that email.

 > Echo's also quite the movie buff.
 Have some fun testing out its responses to classic movie quotes.
 A few to try:
 >
 > From Jerry McGuire: "Alexa, Show me the money!"
 > From Wayne's World: "Alexa, Party on, Wayne."
 > From Airplane: "Alexa, Surely, you can't be serious."
 > From A Few Good Men: "Alexa, I want the truth."

 You can predict the response from Echo.
 Now obviously these are just fun commands; however, it does at least demonstrate that the Echo’s cloud brain can learn new tricks.
 Let’s hope future updates provide more useful commands; which leads me to my wish list.

 # Wish I may, wish I might…
-While I do use the Amazon Echo regularly, there are several features I wish were available.
+While I do use the Amazon Echo regularly, there are several features I recommend.
 I’ll list each one and provide a bit of narrative.

 **Shopping** - For the life of me I don’t understand why I can’t purchase items beyond digital music from my Echo.
 I can’t even price check an item or hear more about a product.
-This seems like a natural fit with the Echo.
+This seems like a natural fit for the Echo.
 Its Amazon after all!
 This would be a great feature for items you purchase regularly such as batteries, kitchen products, etc.

 **Digital display** - I mentioned earlier that the Echo doesn’t have a display; however if it did, I could finally tell the time at night without calling out a name and waking up my wife.
 The addition of the outside temperature as well as what’s currently playing would also be useful.
 I get that Amazon wants the echo to be a voice/audio gadget, but sometimes you really need a display.